Finished the A Centaur’s Life anime and wondering what happens next? You’re probably eager to jump into the

 - ➤ Skipped Content: The anime primarily focuses on the main high school life stories.
 It skips dozens of “side story” chapters that flesh out the supporting cast and provide deeper world-building.

 - ➤ Tonal Shift: The anime maintains a consistently lighthearted and comedic tone.
-In contrast, the manga frequently delves into darker themes, including serious social commentary, political intrigue, and historical parallels that are often quite grim.
+In contrast, the

-- ➤ Excluded Arcs: Entire plotlines, like the notable “Antarctic Arc,” are completely absent from the anime.
-These missing arcs contain major world-building revelations and introduce concepts central to the manga’s deeper plot.
+manga chapters in their original published order.
+It picks and chooses stories from various volumes to create a more episodic feel, which can disrupt the subtle narrative progression found in the source material. - ➤ Excluded Arcs: Entire plotlines, like the notable “Antarctic Arc,” are completely absent from the anime.
+These missing arcs contain major world-building revelations and introduce concepts central to the

 What Are the Major Plot and Tonal Differences?

-- Deeper World-Building: The manga explains the history and politics of its world in much greater detail, including the origins of the different races and the treaties that govern them.
+manga explains the history and politics of its world in much greater detail, including the origins of the different races and the treaties that govern them. - Social Commentary: It frequently tackles issues of prejudice, racism, and social integration with a nuance that is largely absent from the anime.

-- Darker Storylines: The manga contains entire arcs with serious, and sometimes disturbing, subject matter, including flashbacks to war and internment camps.
+manga contains entire arcs with serious, and sometimes disturbing, subject matter, including flashbacks to war and internment camps.

 Why Was the “Antarctic Arc” Excluded from the Anime?